-These challenges are related to the large FoVs and the nature of low frequency aperture array instruments.
+These challenges are related to the large FoVs and the nature of low-frequency aperture array instruments.
 Conventional methods correct for polconversion using observations of a strong unpolarized calibrator source.
 Correcting for polrotation requires observations of a strong source with known polarization properties \citep{Hamaker2000,Hales2017}.

-The large FoV of low radio frequency aperture array instruments imply that: \begin{enumerate} \item As there are no moving parts and the beam is steered electronically and the primary beam of instrument can vary dramatically with pointing direction. \item Given the large FoV and nature of low radio frequency sky, there is no single polarized source strong enough to dominate the observed $\mathrm{V_{ij}^{\prime}}$. \end{enumerate} This imposes the requirement that for good polconversion calibration, the target field and the calibrator should be observed with the same pointing, which is rarely the case.
+The large FoV of low radio frequency aperture array instruments imply that: \begin{enumerate} \item As there are no moving parts and the beam is steered electronically, the primary beam of instrument can vary dramatically with pointing direction. \item Given the large FoV and nature of low radio frequency sky, there is no single polarized source strong enough to dominate the observed $\mathrm{V_{ij}^{\prime}}$. \end{enumerate} This imposes the requirement that, for good polconversion calibration, the target field and the calibrator should be observed with the same pointing, which is rarely the case.
 The lack of a dominant polarized source makes it hard to do polrotation calibration.
-In addition, the low radio frequencies of observation require one to contend with the direction dependent ionospheric distortion and Faraday rotation (FR).
+In addition, the low radio frequencies of observation require one to contend with the direction-dependent ionospheric distortion and Faraday rotation (FR).
 A comprehensive discussion of a successful approach to deal with these challenges has been provided by \citet{lenc2017}.

-In addition to ones stated above, solar observations at these frequencies have additional challenges to deal with.
-These include: \begin{enumerate} \item The large flux density of the Sun, and the wide FoVs imply that day time calibrator observations are corrupted by solar contributions.
+In addition to the ones stated above, solar observations at these frequencies have additional challenges to deal with.
+These include: \begin{enumerate} \item The large flux density of the Sun and the wide FoVs imply that daytime calibrator observations are corrupted by solar contributions.
 Hence calibrators for solar observations are usually observed before sunrise or after sunset.
-The large time gap between the calibrator and the source observations, in addition to the difference in pointing direction, reduce our ability to constrain the true state of the instrument and the ionosphere.
-This increases our reliance on self-calibration based methods to obtain high dynamic range solar radio images. \item Solar emission is not assured to be unpolarized and can vary significantly across time and frequency.
+The large time gap between the calibrator and the source observations, in addition to the difference in the pointing direction, reduce our ability to constrain the true state of the instrument and the ionosphere.
+This increases our reliance on self-calibration-based methods to obtain high-dynamic-range solar radio images. \item Solar emission is not assured to be unpolarized and can vary significantly across time and frequency.
 In the conventional approach, this makes the Sun unsuitable as a calibrator source for polconversion and polrotation. \end{enumerate}